 The project topic area chosen by the student may be in any technical area covered by the interests and expertise of the academic staff of the EE&T School who will act as the supervisors.
-A list of topics offered by the school is published each year and can be viewed on the School project database web site.
+A list of topics offered by the school is published each year and can be viewed on the Moodle 'EET School Thesis/Project' database.
 Students are to make their own selection.
 Usually, the topic chosen is influenced by the students' future career directions.
 Note that some topics offered on the list are of a general nature, requiring the topic to be defined in discussion with the supervisor.
 Many topics can be modified to cater for specific student interests.
 There is provision for 'wildcard' topics nominated by students or industry.
 However, it is required to find an academic staff who can recognize the technical merits and is prepared to act as a supervisor (or co-supervisor) of such a topic.

 In addition to the key elements of problem analysis and synthesis, the course requires information literacy, revision and explicit application of project management concepts, safety considerations, and risk mitigation.
-The assessment mainly includes a written report on their chosen research topic outlining the motivation, background and selected research methodology that will be employed in Project B.
+The assessment includes both written and oral communications - the students will deliver professional seminar presentations on their chosen research topic outlining the motivation, background and selected research methodology that will be employed in Project B.